nodeca/pica/README.md

   - Due to JS security restrictions, you can process images from the same domain or local files only.
 If you load images from remote domain use proper `Access-Control-Allow-Origin` header.
+  - iOS has a memory limits for canvas elements, that may cause problems in some cases, [more details](https://github.com/nodeca/pica/wiki/iOS-Memory-Limit).
   - If you plan to show images on screen after load, you should parse `exif` header to get proper orientation.
 Images can be rotated.
 - Saving image: